Emerald-Enhanced/pokeemerald-expansion/README.md

 ### IMPORTANT INFORMATION
 Merge Difficulty: Intermediate (7/10)
- You may have to free up space for this feature branch in your save block This may interfere with follower systems that use localid's 0xF0 thru 0xF3.
+ You may have to free up space for this feature branch in your save block.
+ This may interfere with follower systems that use localid's 0xF0 thru 0xF3.

 #### Usage Difficulty: Intermediate (5/10)